dereklokey/Escape-Velocity/v2/Chapters/Chapter 4.md

 Selene practically bounced with anticipation.
 "Count me in!
 I've always wanted to learn some awesome moves.
 Maybe I can even incorporate them into my mech suit design!"

 Taryn watched their playful exchange, her lips curving into a smile.
-There was a youthful energy in Selene's enthusiasm that was infectious, and Adrian's irreverent charm seemed to resonate with her.
+There was a youthful energy in Selene's enthusiasm that was infectious, and Adrian's playful attitude seemed to resonate with her.

-"Well, Selene, get ready for a crash course in unconventional combat," Adrian said, his voice filled with playful determination.
+"Well, Selene, get ready for a crash course in unconventional combat," Adrian said, his voice filled with mock seriousness.

-Taryn watched the playful banter between Selene and Adrian, a small smile lingering on her face.
+Taryn watched the banter between Selene and Adrian, a small smile lingering on her face.
 "Adrian, I appreciate your irreverence and your ability to bring a sense of lightness to what you have been doing here," Taryn began, her voice measured.
 "But I also want to understand why you choose to challenge the very system you were born into?"

 Adrian's expression shifted, his eyes growing distant as he reflected on the question.
 After a brief pause, he spoke, his voice tinged with a mix of nostalgia and determination.